aculich/haskell-emacs/README.md

+# ALPHA — don't try to use!

+I'm still working on it.
 See the issue tracker for upcoming features and bugs.
+Please wait until test-cases (see “Complete unit testing” milestone) have been written before contributing patches.

 # QUICK START